TanvirArjel/EFCore.GenericRepository/README.md

+# Become a Patron
+**If you want to encourage me to contribute to this repository more frequently.
+Then please become a patron on here: https://www.patreon.com/user?u=80125977**

+Thanks in advance.

 # EF Core Generic Repository

 This library is a Generic Repository implementation for EF Core ORM which will remove developers' pain to write repository layer for each .NET Core and .NET project.